godot-escoria/escoria-demo-game/docs/esc.md

 #### <a name="SayCommand.md"></a>`say object text [type] [avatar]` [API-Doc](api/SayCommand.md)

 Runs the specified string as a dialog said by the object.
 Blocks execution until the dialog finishes playing.

+The text supports translation keys by prepending the key and separating it with a `:` from the text.

+Example: `say player ROOM1_PICTURE:"Picture's looking good."`

 Optional parameters:

 * "type" determines the type of dialog UI to use.
 Default value is "default"
 * "avatar" determines the avatar to use for the dialog.
 Default value is